Preimplantation Genetic Testing

 “Mosaic” indicates that one or more chromosome abnormalities was identified, but only in a portion of the biopsy sample--indicating that there is a mix of euploid and aneuploid cells in the biopsy due to an error in DNA division that occurred post-fertilization.
 While this result would not be expected for the segments involved in a structural rearrangement since those would be inherited from the egg or sperm directly, mosaic results can occur for sporadic aneuploidy.
-Mosaic embryos are known to implant less often and miscarry more often than euploid embryos, but they have sometimes led to the birth of apparently healthy children.
-There is a risk that a mosaic embryo could lead to the birth of a child with a genetic condition.
-Given the risks, the transfer of mosaic embryos is generally not recommended but can be considered on a case by case basis.
+Mosaic embryos are known to implant less often and miscarry more often than euploid embryos, but they have led to the birth of apparently healthy children.
+There is a risk that a mosaic embryo could lead to the birth of a child with a genetic condition, though this risk appears to be small based on existing data.
+Given these risks, the transfer of mosaic embryos can be considered, though euploid embryos are typically prioritized.
 Approximately 15% of all samples are categorized as mosaic.

 Though rare (<2% of samples), the results of PGT-SR can sometimes be inconclusive.
 This can occur due to a variety of reasons, including poor embryo or cell quality, degraded DNA, or technical failure.
 When this occurs, a re-biopsy of the embryo can be considered, as a second sample returns a conclusive result the vast majority of the time.
 However, the option of re-biopsy should be discussed in detail with your doctor and/or the IVF lab’s embryologist(s) to determine if it is a recommended procedure.